 In Situ Relative Humidity Test

 The in situ relative humidity (RH) testing method is considered the gold standard for assessing moisture within concrete slabs accurately.
 Unlike surface-level tests, in situ RH tests measure the moisture deep within the concrete slab, providing a more comprehensive view of the slab’s overall moisture condition.
 This standard test method involves inserting a sensor into the slab, with the depth of insertion being crucial for accurate results: 40% of the slab thickness for one-sided drying and 20% for two-sided drying.
+The in situ RH test is a crucial part of concrete moisture testing methods.

 Prior to implementing the in situ RH tests, both the concrete slab and surrounding conditions should remain stable at service conditions for a minimum of 48 hours.
 Additionally, the RH sensors must settle for a minimum of 24 hours for an initial reading to reflect true moisture conditions.
 This method, while more time-consuming, provides a reliable and comprehensive understanding of the slab’s moisture condition.